bartvanbenthem/k8s-credsync/README.md

 # TODO
 * Design and create a function for snapshotting the proxy secret before change trough the sync functions.
-* Design and create ldap sync function for automating Grafana LDAP configuration.
+* Design and create sync function for automatic removal of Grafana organizations